 - If you want to delete multiple passwords, hold the command key and start selecting items.
 Then click on Remove at the bottom right corner.

 The autofill feature is a go-to solution for all Mac users when it comes to saving their passwords for easy access when logging in on a website.
 However, it can be a bit unsafe to save all your passwords on a browser.
-However, Apple has a very strict and well-protected cybersecurity system which is well trusted by users and is widely used by millions to sync and use all their passwords across multiple devices.
+However, Apple has a very strict and well-protected cybersecurity system that is well trusted by users and is widely used by millions to sync and use all their passwords across multiple devices.